 Pennsuco is in Miami-Dade County, Florida and is positioned approximately 14 miles northwest of the city center of Miami.
-The site is comprised of 68 separate property tracts, all of which are owned by Titan America or
+The site is comprised of 68 separate property tracts, all of which are owned by Titan America or through its subsidiary companies.
+In total the property encompasses 6,465 acres.
+The Pennsuco mine is located at coordinates 25°52'37" N and 80°22'27" W. The net book value of the Pennsuco mine, inclusive of mining and beneficiary equipment located in Medley, Florida as well as relevant mining tenements, as of December 31, 2023 was \$253 million.

 (2) For Pennsuco, price assumptions used for resource and reserve estimations are \$136.00 per ton of cement and \$21.00 per ton of blended aggregates.
-These prices were selected by the For Pennsuco, price assumptions used for resource and reserve estimations are \$136.00 per ton of cement and \$21.00 per ton of blended aggregates.
 These prices were selected by the Qualified Person.
 Cement prices are based on figures from the USGS and aggregates prices are based on the average selling price for products at the site.
 There was no cutoff grade used for the Resource estimate, as nearly all material from the quarries can be used.
 The point of reference for our Reserve and Resource estimates was the limestone surge pile at the plant area.
-A recovery factor of 95% is utilized to convert in-situ volumetrics to recoverable resources and reserves and a process recovery of nearly 100% for the cement plant and 75% for the aggregates plant.